p5-serial/p5.serialserver/README.md

 Alternatively, you can install the server globally via npm with ```sudo npm install -g p5.serialserver```  and then run it with ```p5serial``` or locally with ```npm install p5.serialserver``` and run it from the node_modules directory with ```node startserver.js```

+Another alternative is to download and run a [release of p5.serialcontrol](https://github.com/vanevery/p5.serialcontrol/releases) which incorporates p5.serialserver in a GUI application for MacOS and Windows.

 Then load one of the [examples/](https://github.com/vanevery/p5.serialport/tree/master/examples) in your browser to see it in action.
 (You'll likely have to change the name of the serial port that is opened.)

 [API documentation now available](http://vanevery.github.io/p5.serialport/docs/classes/p5.serialport.html)